 For peace of mind!
-When you employ someone to take care of your children, they’re going to be working in a private setting: your family home.
-Sometimes the lines can blur between work and friendship, but it is important for the nanny to have a contract so they feel respected in their job role.
+When you employ someone to take care of your children, they’re going to be working in a private setting.
+The lines can blur between work and friendship, but it is important for the nanny to have a contract.

 A good nanny work agreement will demonstrate that you’re a serious employer and that you’ll be employing them in an official way.
 It gives the nanny and yourself long term job security: the nanny will know they have a secure position, and you’ll know you have a long-term hire.